Visitor Spending in Canada

-Key highlights from first quarter 2019 early indicators
+Key highlights from second quarter 2019 early indicators

-- Over the first three months of 2019, visitors from the United States represented 45% ($1.9 billion) of all spending by international visitors, visitors from China represented 12% ($511 million) and visitors from the United Kingdom represented 4% ($185 million).
-Over the same period, Canada welcomed almost 3.8 million visitors from the United States, of which Statistics Canada estimates that 2 million were visitors that stayed one or more nights in Canada.
-The number of same-day and overnight visitors from China were 136,820 and from the United Kingdom were 101,019.
+- Over the second quarter of 2019, visitors from the United States represented 48% ($3.1 billion) of all spending by international visitors.
+Over the same period, there were 6.7 million visitors from the United States, of which 4.1 million stayed for one or more nights.

 - Chinese visitors represented 9% ($561 million) of all spending by international travellers with 2% (182,211) of all same day and overnight visitors, which was higher than British spending of 6% ($416 million) with 3% (257,844) of all same day and overnight visitors.

 - Visitors from the US spent $206 million in the Niagara Falls and Wine Country region.
 This is more than visitors from all other countries ($76 million).

 - Souvenirs in the Northwest Territories were very popular over the second quarter of 2019.
 International visitors who visited Northwest Territories spent 11% of their total spending on souvenirs in Northwest Territories compared to only 3% in the rest of Canada.

 - French visitors have a deep connection with Quebec - the current quarter was no exception.
 They spent 30% ($66 million) of their total spending in Canada in Montréal, 13% ($28 million) in Québec City and 18% ($40 million) in the rest of Quebec.
 All other countries combined spent 9% of their total spending in Montréal, 2% in Québec City and 3% in the rest of Quebec.